Yquetzal/ccs2021/PosterDay2.md

 # Tuesday, 26th October 2021
+Note that posters can be presented online and onsite.
+The mode of presentation change from one day to the other

 ## Online / onsite poster presentations

 | ID  | Authors | Title | Mode |